satellitecomponent/Neurite/README.md

 > - Create new link nodes by directly dragging out URLs  `See the above gif`
 > - Works with any site, no sandboxing limitations
-> - Runs and updates the Localhost Servers for you This is a highly experimental feature in early release.
+> - Runs and updates the Localhost Servers for you

+This is a highly experimental feature in early release.

+*macOS does not have code signing and requires workarounds to open.

+*Windows requires clicking past the security warning on first open.
 <p align="center">
 <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/609781ec-7440-479a-859c-9248fd60644f" alt="neuritedemo1" width="60%">
 </p>